 TAMRON agrees with the purpose of TCFD and will work on the development of the recommended framework and the disclosure of climate-related information.

 We conducted an evaluation of risks and opportunities based on the 1.5℃ scenario.
-We recognize the relevant risks and opportunities as shown in the table on the right.
+We recognize the relevant risks and opportunities as shown in the table below.
 It will also be necessary to contribute to worldwide initiatives as part of the shift to decarbonized society to ensure the sustained corporate activities of TAMRON.
 TAMRON formulated Environment Vision 2050 for this purpose.
 We will contribute to a sustainable earth by reducing CO2 emissions to zero by 2050.

 Risks and Opportunities